Who is eligible for the HCPDS Postdoctoral Fellowship Programs?

-We have no requirement regarding how much time has passed since completing a doctorate degree; however, since this is a training program, candidates who have significant work/research experience would need to explain in their proposal how this program would benefit them.
+We have no rules regarding how much time has passed since completing a doctorate degree; however, since this is a training program, candidates who have significant work/research experience would need to explain in their proposal how this program would benefit them.

 How are mentors selected at Harvard?